Nageswar-Sahoo/Computer-Vision-Project/capstrone_1/README.md

- Step  : Then we perform the above steps
+ Step  : Then we perform the below steps

          We filter the predictions for which the confidence is less then certain threshold .
          Finally, the remaining masks are merged together using a pixel-wise argmax .